Department of Aromatherapy

 - How to safely use essential oils in the bath

 - How quality affects therapeutic value and safety

 - Essential oil safety guidelines and common mistakes

 - What is photosensitivity?

-There are many opinions about, and approaches to, how aromatherapy can be practiced safely and effectively.
+There are many opinions and approaches to how aromatherapy can be practiced safely and effectively.
 There’ve been heated debates over whether essential oils should ever be used neat (without dilution), whether they are safe to ingest, and even how they should be safely used in the bathtub.

 To start, let’s quickly define 6 key safety concepts that you should know as an aromatherapist or essential oil enthusiast: